ladeak/SpanWorkshop/README.md

 ```

 We may notice that we can remove one if condition from ```ProcessDates``` method, as required entries will be available.
-We also have a better approach to Print the results using a ```StringBuilder```, we prepar the message to be written and we write it to the console.
+We also have a better approach to Print the results using a ```StringBuilder```, we prepare the message to be written and we write it to the console.

 ### Step 2 - Pipelines Reading Files